 James Giles studied at the University of British Columbia and the University of Edinburgh, where he gained a PhD in philosophy.
 He is Adjunct Professor of Psychology at Roskilde University and Lecturer in

 the University of Cambridge Institute of Continuing Education.
-He has also held appointments at other universities in the UK, Denmark, Australia, Guam, and Hawaii.
+He has also held appointments at other universities in the UK, Denmark, Australia, Canada, Guam, and Hawaii.

 The purpose of Giles' work is to create a philosophical psychology that explains the core features of the human condition.
 The unifying theme in his work is the fundamental role that human awareness, in its diverse modes, plays in that condition.
 Giles' research ranges over metaphysics, the theory of perception, personal identity, the self, human relationships, and evolutionary theory.
 He has argued for an experiential account of the material world and the non-existence of a persisting self, describing self-awareness as the awareness of a constructed self-image.